No, the interest application is fee-free.

 At AIS we will have students who come from all over the world with a wide range of school experiences.
 We aim to differentiate the academic level of the work within the class to meet the needs of the individual.
 In some cases, and after our assessment and observation of a student we may discuss (with the parents) the possibility of moving the student into another grade level.

-In the early grades we endeavor to keep class sizes to around 15 students with one teacher and one classroom assistant where necessary.
-For later years, numbers can increase to approximately 20 students.
+In the early grades we endeavor to keep class sizes to around 15 students with one teacher and one classroom assistant where necessary

 At times when we have high demand for places, class sizes may increase in order to accommodate the needs of moving families.
 In these cases, the increase will be met with additional resources, including teaching assistants where appropriate.